kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## June 9th piano concert

-- The end of year piano concert took place at the boat club venue in Denia.
+- The end of year piano concert took place at the boat club venue in Dénia.
 - I played Philip Glass etude no 2.
 - As we were preparing, and just as I was a few bars in, Domingo shouts "again?" in an accusatory tone very loudly.
 - I wonder what he means.
 Does he mean another ridiculous apparent romantic tryst for me at the conservatory?
 Or what.